s-macke/weltendaemmerung/README.md

 ## Conclusion

-This repository probably won't age well.
-It's a snapshot.
-A documentation of winter 2025/26, when coding agents became powerful enough to deserve the word "agentic."
-If I extrapolate the progress in this field, the entire project will be achievable with a single well-crafted prompt by the end of 2026, for maybe $10.
+This repository probably won’t age well.
+It’s a snapshot, a record of winter 2025/26, when coding agents became strong enough to really deserve the word agentic.
+If you extrapolate the pace of progress, this entire project may be doable with a single well-crafted prompt by the end of 2026, for maybe $10.

-There are currently perhaps 1,000 to 10,000 people on this planet with enough knowledge to complete this reverse engineering task without AI assistance.
-Maybe 100 could do it in under two weeks.
-The AI compressed that expertise into a three-day collaboration.

-The chatbot already has deep knowledge of vintage computers and mostly behaves like a professional programmer.
-But it's also often sloppy and lacks a sense of its own uncertainty.
-A variable reused one time as a number and one time as a flag was impossible to deduce by the chatbot.
-Even after multiple attempts.
-I had to tell it directly.
+The chatbot already knows a lot about vintage computers and usually behaves like a professional programmer.
+But it can also be sloppy, and it doesn’t always recognize its own uncertainty.
+One example: a variable that was reused once as a number and once as a flag.
+The chatbot couldn’t infer that, even after several attempts.
+I had to tell it explicitly.
+Working with a coding agent is often two steps forward, one step back, and one step sideways.

-Anyhow, the human role becomes one of verification and course correction.
-You need enough domain knowledge to spot when the AI is wrong and the patience to keep checking.
-The spec-driven approach helps: when everything is documented, errors become visible.
+So the human role shifts toward orchestrating intelligence, defining goals, verification and course correction.
+You need enough domain knowledge to notice when the AI is wrong, and enough patience to keep checking.
+A spec-driven approach helps.
+When everything is written down, errors become easier to spot.
 When sessions stay short, context stays fresh.
-When you force the AI to "check its assignment," it catches mistakes it would otherwise miss.
+When you force the AI to re-check what it produced, it catches mistakes it would otherwise miss.

-This is what AI-assisted programming looks like in early 2026: powerful but imperfect, fast but requiring vigilance.
-The tools will improve.
-The cost will drop.
-The human role will evolve.
-But for now, the collaboration works and a 40-year-old game runs in a browser because of it.